Spy Camera Detector History

 You’re a savvy shopper.
 You know spy camera detectors are nothing more than a battery, LEDs, a red piece of plastic encased in a black piece of plastic.
 They all blink.
 They all serve the same purpose.
 “Hummmm, which one should I choose?”

 Need a hint?
 Remember what I said about eyestrain.
 A large viewing area is easy on the eyes.
 Now go shopping, and if I saved you any money, send me a couple of packs of M&Ms for my money saving tip.

 When you find a covert spy camera you have a few choices about how to handle it, depending upon the location.

-Spycams in Publicly Accessible Areas (restroom, changing areas, gyms, shower areas, etc.)
+Spycams in Expectation of Privacy Areas (restroom, changing areas, gyms, shower areas, etc.)

 - Document your find.
 Take pictures with your cell phone.